 Marty has spoken nationally on mortgage industry issues, including methods for controlling institutional spending on outside legal counsel.
 He also has assisted the firm in developing its Lending Litigation ToolKit (L2TK™) designed to reduce institutional costs in the handling of portfolio level litigation.
 In addition, Marty created the firm’s ASPECT™ System which assists in the efficient testing of client compliance with federal mortgage regulatory requirements.

 Marty was featured in the February 2014 issue of Michigan Banker Magazine as well as in an article published in Crain’s Detroit Business focusing on mortgage litigation trends.
+Michigan Lawyers Weekly recognized Marty as a legal leader and named him a “Go To” Lawyer in Construction Law in 2023 and selected him in its 2022 class of Leaders in the Law, an honor awarded to accomplished individuals who set the standard through a commitment to excellence in the practice of law.
 Since 2016 he has been recognized as a Michigan Leading Lawyer in Real Estate Law: Commercial and Finance.
 Marty was selected by his peers as one of Michigan’s rising stars as noted in Michigan Super Lawyers® and Rising Star Magazine.